asia-hoa/house-rules/rules.md

 All moving in or out of the Asia Condos is to be done via the P1 garage only.
 If anyone moves in or out through the lobby they will be assessed the fine of $200.

-Rental leases are limited to a minimum of six (6) months, no shorter terms are allowed.

 #### Occupancy Resolution

 In light of the above declarations, the Board adopts the following regulations governing changes in occupancy in the Asia Condominium: